dbankier/TiShadow/README.md

 included in the build folder.
 You may want to include the script in your environment path.

+If the app has been deployed and you want to push minor updates enter `tishadow update` in the command line.

 Some notes:

  * Only works with applications that use the CommonJS structure.
 The use